 6. Spread the word!

 No Neems.
 Neem oil is a popular organic pesticide, and folks are often encouraged to use neem oil as an eco-friendly option in controlling unwanted pests.
-Unfortunately, neem oil can be dangerous for bees and other small pollinators.
-Some advise is to only spray at night, when honey bees are mostly back in their hives.
+Unfortunately, neem oil can be dangerous for bees and other small pollinators and insects.
+Some advice is to only spray at night, when honey bees are mostly back in their hives.
 This doesn't account for other pollinators that may be hanging around the plant at night, such as moths.
-It is best to try to avoid neem oil on outside plants
+It is best to try to avoid neem oil on outdoor plants

 Plant a diverse buffet of flowers, herbs, vegetables, fruits, shrubs, and trees to provide pollinators with a lot of biodiversity to choose from.
-This also ensures that some nectar will be available in the early spring, while some will be ready mid-summer, and some in the fall- providing a much needed late-season food source.
+This also ensures that some nectar will be available in the early spring, some will be ready mid-summer, and some in the fall.
+Providing a much needed late-season food source is important as well.
 Some of the plants will attract short-tongued bees, some will attract the long-tongued bees.
 Research which plants are native to your area and go wild!
 Perennials are wonderful, because you won't have to replant them every year.
 Native pollinators will be adapted to collecting nectar from native plants.
-One flowering perennial tree can provide as much forage as a 30,000 sq ft wildflower meadow.
+One flowering, native perennial tree can provide as much forage as a 30,000 sq ft wildflower meadow.

 Plant groups of flowers in 3' x 3' blocks.
 Plant 3-5 plants per block